To book Parag Khanna (US) please contact your JLA Agent.

 Touching on technology, society, geopolitics and economics, Parag brings together a wide range of influences to create a coherent picture of the world and what it has in store.
 He is the author of several books including examinations of the effects of global relationships.
-In Connectography: Mapping the Global Network Revolution he looks at how global networks are redefining every aspect of life whilst with Technocracy in America: Rise of the Info-State he considers where technology has led democracy and trust in modern societies.
+MOVE: The Forces Uprooting us deep dives into the trends shaping the most likely scenarios for the future, Connectography: Mapping the Global Network Revolution looks at how global networks are redefining every aspect of life and Technocracy in America: Rise of the Info-State considers where technology has led democracy and trust in modern societies.
 Whilst in The Second World: Empires and Influence in the New Global Order Parag takes an expansive look the geopolitical, economic and social elements shaping the world, from China to the former Soviet states to South America.

 On China, Parag warns against seeing the country as a single entity, whilst also considering its influence on its neighbours, on global trade, and in Africa.
 He also looks at redefined EU and US roles in the world, and the responsibilities of global cities.
 He examines the rise of Asia more widely, as home to over 5 billion people, over 30 Fortune 100 companies, five nuclear powers and a testing ground for all types of new technologies.